chadrc/simple-expression-language/Readme.md

 Then `rand_range` is called with `min` and `max`.

-That result is finally passed into the function that was created by the `named_array` call.
+That result is finally piped into the function that was created by the `named_array` call.

-*Since equivalent expressions can be made with both left and right passing, when to use either will be more of a stylistic and readability choice*
+*Since equivalent expressions can be made with both left and right piping, when to use either will be more of a stylistic and readability choice*

 ## Sub Expressions
 Sub expressions are denoted by a `#` followed by an identifier and then curly braces `{}`.